bryanmcnett/aabo/README.md

 ![Pragmatic axis AABO](images/pragmatic_pre.png)

-If it's unclear how AABH is superior to AABB when doing a 3 check initial trivial rejection test, the image below may help to explain.
+If it's unclear how a hexagon is superior to AABB when doing a 3 check initial trivial rejection test, the image below may help to explain.
 Even if you were to do 3 checks first with an AABB, no matter which 3 of the 4 checks you pick, the resulting shape is not closed.
 It fails to exclude an infinite area from the rejection test.

 ![Inifinite Volume](images/infinity.png)